 - Drain potatoes and layer potato slices, cheese, ham, and butter pieces in your baking dish, sprinkling a bit of salt and pepper over each set of layers, and finish with a final layer of cheese and ham.
 Pour milk or cream over the top.

 - Place dish on a cookie sheet in the oven to catch drips and bake for 10 minutes, until cheese is melted and bubbly.
-If you'd like, you can turn the broiler on for the last 4 to 5 minutes to get a nicely browned top.
+If you'd like, (and you're using a dish that allows it) you can turn the broiler on for the last 3 to 4 minutes to get a nicely browned top.

 - Allow to cool for 5 minutes and enjoy!!

 This post may contain affiliate links, which means I receive a small commission if you make a purchase using them.
 There is absolutely no additional cost to you.